ScandEval/ScandEval/docs/methodology.md

 introduce the **mean rank score** method, defined as follows.
 For each dataset, we start by sorting the models by their mean score on the dataset.
 As with a rank, we assign the best model with rank score 1.
-For the next best model, we conduct a one-tailed Welch's t-test to see if the next best model is significantly worse than the first model ($p < 0.05$).
+For the next best model, we conduct a one-tailed Welch's t-test to see if the next best model is significantly worse than the first model (p < 0.05).
 If so, we compute the absolute difference between the mean score of the two models, and divide that by the standard deviation of all the mean scores of the models on the dataset.